Kacper218/Database-Project/README.md

 - **.NET Framework**: The development framework providing the environment for the application.

-## User Interface Design

-The user interface of the application incorporates elements for searching items with customizable parameters and search filters.
-It also allows for editing the contents of tables, such as adding new customers, removing outdated products, and editing prices and receipts.

 ## Installation and Usage

 To use the application locally, follow these steps: